catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   | aXXXXXXX-XXXX-XXXX-XXXX-XXXXX02562da | tls-loadbalancer     | XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX | 192.168.0.45 | ACTIVE              | ONLINE           | amphora  |
   +--------------------------------------+----------------------+----------------------------------+--------------+---------------------+------------------+----------+

-Now that our loadbalancer is ready, we can move on to the next step.
-We need to create a listener for our loadbalancer.
-This is the part of the loadbalancer that interacts with our secret and actually performs the TLS functions.
+Now that our load balancer is ready, we can move on to the next step.
+We need to create a listener for our load balancer.
+This is the part of the load balancer that interacts with our secret and actually performs the TLS functions.

 .. code-block:: bash